shoeper/seafile-docs/changelog/server-changelog.md

 * Remember the sorting option for folder
 * Improve devices page
 * Update icons for libraries and files
-* Remove library settings page, re-implement them with dialogs
+* Remove library settings page, re-implement them with dialogues
 * Remove group avatar
 * Don't show share menu in top bar when multiple item selected
 * Auto-focus on username field when loading the login page
 * Remove self-introduction in user profile
-* Upgrade to django 1.8
+* Upgrade to Django 1.8
 * Force the user to change password if adding by admin or password reset by admin
 * disable add non-existing user to a group